stephenjsweeney/tbftss/README.md

 gfx/planets/earth.png - modified from the the Blue Marble NASA photograph: http://visibleearth.nasa.gov/view.php?id=57723

 All other graphics are CC BY-NC-SA 3.0, with the following attribution: Copyright 2015, Stephen J Sweeney | www.battleforthesolarsystem.com

+DATA FILES (with the exception of Roboto font)

+CC BY-NC-SA 3.0, with the following attribution: Copyright 2015, Stephen J Sweeney | www.battleforthesolarsystem.com

 SOUND